ayyappatirumalasetty/logparser/README.md

-# AI Incident Investigation Assistant
+# LogParser and AI Support Assistant

 A powerful local FastAPI + React dashboard designed for real-time, timestamp-normalized log incident analysis.
 This tool scans directories of logs, automatically detects and parses varied timestamp formats, correlates events in a specified time window around an incident, and provides AI-powered troubleshooting advice.